cwindolf/dartsort/spike_psvae/free_templates.md

 ```

 Each unit's spikes will be shifted to land inside the central
-pitch before averaging.
+probe before averaging.
 Then, during deconvolution, a probe-
 length portion (i.e., $P$ pitches) channels of the template
 computed on the virtual probe should be extracted at each time
 point according to the drift at that time point and at the